Natural Sciences

 NSCI 1321.
 General Chemistry Lecture I. (4 Credits)

-An introductory course covering treachemical bonding, thermochemistry, properties of gases.
+This course covers the fundamental laws and theories of chemistry including chemical equations, atomic structure, gas laws, and chemical bonding.
 Lecture: three hours; recitation: one hour.
 (Every fall.)
-Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.
+Note: Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 Attributes: ENST, ENVS, ESNS, ESPS, NEUR.